hashicorp/terraform-provider-aws/website/docs/r/customerprofiles_profile.html.markdown

 * `province` - The province in which a customer lives.
 * `state` - The state in which a customer lives.

+## Attribute Reference

+This resource exports the following attribute in addition to the arguments above:

+* `id` - The identifier of the Customer Profiles Profile.

 ## Timeouts

 [Configuration options](https://developer.hashicorp.com/terraform/language/resources/syntax#operation-timeouts):